CopernicaMarketingSoftware/Documentation/Publisher/en/loop-tag.md

 [/loop]
 ```

-In the exmaple above you see a loop of paragraphs.
+In the example above you see a loop of paragraphs.
 The amount of paragraphs
 that will be used can be determined at the document level.
 After each
 paragraph a horizontal line is drawn to separate it from the paragraph
 below.
 However, the *if* loop specifies that this is not done for the last